TGAC/COPO-documentation/help/glossary.rst

      It can be associated with one or more files, reads and assemblies.

+   Single-cell
+     Single-cell component is one of the research objects that make up a Genomics profile in :abbr:`COPO (Collaborative OPen Omics)`.
+Single-cell experiments use omics approaches such as genomics, transcriptomics, proteomics and metabolomics to isolate, analyse and profile individual cells in order to understand cellular heterogeneity, gene expression and metabolic activities.

+     See the :ref:`Single-cell submissions <single-cell-submissions>` section for a visual walkthrough of uploading and submiting single-cell data.

+   :abbr:`Single-cell RNA Seq (Single-cell Ribonucleic Acid Sequencing)`
+     Single-cell Ribonucleic Acid Sequencing (scRNA-Seq) enables researchers to analyse gene expression at the resolution of individual cells.
+This technique helps uncover cellular heterogeneity, identify novel cell types and understand complex biological processes.

    Singular stage
      In datafile description, a **singular stage** is a stage of the description wizard in which all the files in the description bundle are constrained (by the system) to share the same metadata.

+   :abbr:`ST-FISH (Spatial Transcriptomics Fluorescence In Situ Hybridisation)`
+     Spatial Transcriptomics Fluorescence In Situ Hybridisation (ST-FISH) leverages fluorescence in situ hybridisation techniques to visualise and quantify gene expression at a subcellular resolution.
+This approach provides high spatial accuracy while retaining cellular morphology.

+   :abbr:`ST-Seq (Spatial Transcriptomics Sequencing)`
+     Spatial Transcriptomics Sequencing (ST-Seq) provides spatially resolved gene expression data using sequencing-based methods.
+It helps researchers map transcriptomic information to tissue architecture.

    Specimen
      Also known as biospecimen.
 It is a piece or portion of tissue, urine or other biologically derived material